The Pulse of K-Entertainment

 Why are prosecutors seeking prison time for Song Min-ho?

 Prosecutors are seeking an 18-month prison term because they allege Song Min-ho failed to properly complete his alternative mandatory service as a social service agent in western Seoul from March 2023 to December 2024.
-Reports cited in the indictment say he was absent without leave for 102 days, which prosecutors argue amounts to a serious Military Service Act violation.
+Korean reports cited in the indictment say he was absent without leave for 102 days, which prosecutors argue is a serious Military Service Act violation.

 Did Song Min-ho admit the charges in court?

 Yes.
 At the first hearing on April 21, 2026 at Seoul Western District Court, Song Min-ho admitted all charges.
-According to Yonhap and Korea JoongAng Daily, he also apologized in court and said that if he were given another chance to serve, he would complete the duty faithfully rather than use his health struggles as an excuse.
+Yonhap and Korea JoongAng Daily both reported that he apologized in court and said that if he were given another chance to serve, he would complete the duty faithfully instead of using his health issues as an excuse.

 How many days was Song Min-ho allegedly absent from service?